ADGEfficiency/energy-py/readme.md

 ## Basic use

-The most common access point for a user will be to run an experiment.
+The most common access point will be to run an experiment from a config file.
 An experiment is run by passing a `yaml` config file along with the name of the run:

 ```bash
 $ ep-experiment energypy/experiments/example_config.yaml run1